 If they know that you have some kind of deadline or other important events with close people and family, they will subtly get under your skin and make you lose track of time.
 They do not want you to be better than them in any way, so do not expect to be good when they are around to ruin that expectation.

-They exactly know when to show up and mess up your plans.
+They know exactly when to show up and mess up your plans.
 In the end, they will even put on a concerned face and watch you lose your mind as things start spiraling down.
 Time is a very important asset, and they are well aware of it.

 11. Leading double lives